-Chipotle Mayo is the perfectly spicy sauce to top all your favorite sandwiches.
+Chipotle Mayo is the perfectly spicy sauce to top all your favorite sandwiches, paninis, and fish tacos!
+This semi-homemade sauce has a little kick but isn't overly spicy!

 I stumbled upon a thing.
 Homemade Chipotle Mayo.
-Chipotle Mayo is actually just regular old mayo all jazzed up with extra flavor BUT, it may just become your new favorite condiment!
-Good enough to eat with a spoon, although not strictly advised.
+Chipotle Mayo is actually just regular old mayo all jazzed up with extra flavor but it may just become your new favorite condiment!
+Good enough to eat with a spoon, although not strictly advised (wink, wink).
 Not overly spicy, it has just a kick of flavor to make your mouth happy!

 Need some ideas for how to use this delicious sauce?
 I've got you covered:

-- Deli-meat sandwiches, turkey or ham, and cheese go from ordinary to extraordinary!
+- Deli-meat sandwiches and paninis, turkey or ham, and cheese go from ordinary to extraordinary!

 - Take grilled hamburgers to the next level!